-But there was an across the board decline among the federal programs: The FHA share of total applications decreased to 10.1 percent from 10.6 percent the week prior, the VA share of total applications decreased to 10.2 percent from 10.7 percent and the USDA share of total applications decreased to 0.7 percent from 0.8 percent.
+Alas, the federal home loan programs all saw downturns.
+The FHA share of total applications decreased to 10 percent from 11 percent the week prior, while the VA share of total applications decreased to 10.9 percent from 11.1 percent and the USDA share of total applications decreased to 0.8 percent from one percent.